1runeberg/OpenJam2017/README.md

 a.
 Create an actor that will act as a target
     - Expose scale

 b.
 Enable gaze component in the project
-    - Expose SMC for BP
+    - Expose SMC for BP - done

 c.
 Laser mechanic
-    - Auto rotation of laser to middle of camera target
+    - Auto rotation of laser to middle of camera target -done
+    - Auto scaling to target -done
+    - Make property for laser range -done
+    - Make timer delay after laser scale

 d.
 Life marker/indicator
 e.
 Level blocking / Use splines for the path of the target "waves"